-Over the very long term, global equities have produced the best real (inflation-adjusted) returns, although as shown in Table 2, the real annualised return from UK equities over the past 30 years has been broadly the same as, or slightly lower than, the returns from what are traditionally seen as lower risk assets, such as government bonds (e.g. gilts) and commercial property.
-This is more a reflection of the very strong performance from bonds and property during the post financial crisis period of monetary stimulus (2008 to date), a situation which is unlikely to be sustained over the longer term.
+Over the very long term, global equities have produced the best real (inflation-adjusted) returns, although as shown in Table 2, the real annualised return from UK equities over the past 35 years has been slightly weaker than commercial property.
+Equities in general have delivered more superior returns than those from what are traditionally seen as lower risk assets, such as government bonds (e.g. gilts) and cash.